 - A Palm Sander (not necessary but one could be utilized for speedier results)

-A note of using synthetic fibers for this project.
+A note on the Use of Synthetic Fibers for this Project!

 Do not use synthetic felt.
 Use natural fibers where indicated.
 You may occasionally use synthetic thread, fiber or wool for decorative reasons only.
 Synthetic fibers will not felt but can be incorporated into the merino wool fibers for decoration.